A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Problem Formulation

 To solve the $n$ equations specified by~\eqref{eq:global} distributively over a network of $m\le n$ edge machines, the central server partitions the global system~\eqref{eq:global} into $m$ linear subsystems as

 where for each $i\in[m]$, the $i$-th subsystem $A_ix=b_i$ (equivalently, the \textit{local data} pair $[A_i,b_i]$ where $A_i\in\R^{p_i\times n}$ and $b_i\in\R^{p_i}$) consists of $p_i$ equations and is accessible only to machine $i\in [m]$.
 In some applications, these local data may already be available at the respective machines without the server distributing them.
+A schematic representation of this setup is shown in Figure~\ref{fig:problem_setup}, which is adapted from~\cite[Figure 1]{azizan2019distributed}.

 Unlike the analysis in~\cite{azizan2019distributed}, we do not impose any restrictions on the number of equations in any of these local subsystems.
 Note, however, that if $m\gg 1$, then each of these local systems is likely to be highly undetermined with infinitely many solutions because the number of local equations is likely much smaller than $n$.

 We now describe the algorithms of interest.
-For each of these algorithms, there exists an optimal \textit{convergence rate} $\rho>0$ such that the convergence error vanishes at least as fast as $\rho^t$ vanishes in the limit as $t$ goes to $\infty$.
+We define the convergence rate of an algorithm. \begin{definition} An algorithm is said to have a convergence rate $\rho > 0$ if the convergence error vanishes at least as fast as $\rho^t$ vanishes in the limit as $t \to \infty$.
+The convergence rate is optimal if $\rho$ is as small as possible. \end{definition}

 We focus particularly on APC, the projection-based method with the fastest convergence behavior, and D-HBM, the gradient-based method with the fastest convergence behavior.